Share this publication

 - Santa Cruz to Oruro, 683 Km, 18 – 20 hrs

 - Uyuni to Oruro, 314 Km, 7 hrs

 One of the most comfortable ways to travel to or from Oruro City is by train!.
 There are two different trains that go from Oruro towards Uyuni, Atocha, Villazon and Tupiza.
 The most comfortable train is the Expreso del Sur which departs at 3:30pm on Tuesdays and Fridays.
 The Wara Wara is the other option and this departs on Sundays and Wednesdays.

 How to get around in Oruro?

 The best way to get around carnival is to walk.
 There is so much going on and so many people out and about that it is actually just easier to walk around.
-Of course, if your accommodation is not to close to the parades there is local transport and plenty of taxis.
+Of course, if your accommodation is not too close to the parades there is local transport and plenty of taxis.

 Where to stay in Oruro?

 Oruro is a major Bolivian city and there are plenty of hotels in the city that cater to all levels of comfort and budget.
-But during carnival Oruro receives thousands of visitors so the prices are higher, and many hotels reach full occupancy, so its best to book early.
+But during carnival Oruro receives thousands of visitors so the prices are higher, and many hotels reach full occupancy, so it’s best to book early.
 Also, many families will rent out rooms in their homes during carnival.